logichub/brande-help-center/section-10-help/get-support.md

 ## Support Ticket Response Times

-[NEEDS REVIEW: expected response times for different priority levels]

-When you submit a ticket, expect a response within:

-- **Critical Priority** — 1-4 hours
-- **High Priority** — 4-24 hours
-- **Medium Priority** — 1-2 business days
-- **Low Priority** — 2-5 business days
+Response times vary by ticket severity and your plan.
+The team aims to respond within one to two business days for most issues, faster for tickets that block all work.
 Response times may be longer on weekends and holidays.

-You'll receive an email acknowledgment immediately with your ticket number.
+You'll receive an email acknowledgment from Asana when your ticket is created.

 ## What to Do While Waiting for Support